-A voluntary group, The Friends of Bersted Brooks was set up to work in partnership with ADC, who manage the nature reserve, which is bounded by Rowan Way, the new relief road and extends north westwards to Shripney Lane, alongside the Aldingbourne Rife.
+A voluntary group, The Friends of Bersted Brooks was set up with help and advice from the District Council to manage the nature reserve, which is bounded by Rowan Way, the new relief road and extends north westwards to Shripney Lane, alongside the Aldingbourne Rife.
 The group has carried out extensive native tree planting, created a pond and dipping areas along the rife and set aside an area for wildlife.
 As a result the Brooks, as it is affectionately known, achieved Local Nature Reserve status in 2010 and is much used and enjoyed by Parishioners.
 The site has attracted significant lottery funding.